juanpc2018/PNY-CS3140-evaluation/README.md

 also works directly to Motherboard PCIe. </br>

 something got damaged, but Not a total damage. </br>
-external USB case / RTL9210 controller has No problem with other Higher efficiency drives. </br>
+external USB case / RTL9210 controller has No problem with Higher efficiency drives: Sabrent Rocket and Samsung Pro </br>

 IF you live outside USA or EU, forget about the warranty, you lost the money. </br>